viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-uninstall-cache-node.md

 ms.date: 09/27/2024
 ---

-# Uninstall Connected Cache caching software from a host machine
+# Uninstall Connected Cache software from a host machine

 This article describes how to uninstall Microsoft Connected Cache for Enterprise and Education caching software from a host machine.
 These steps should be taken after deleting the cache node in the Azure portal.